QuantEcon/lecture-source-py/source/rst/numba.rst

-Notice that changing the global had no effect on the value returned by the function
+Notice that changing the global had no effect on the value returned by the function.

-When Numba compiles machine code for functions, it treats global variables as constants to ensure type stability
+When Numba compiles machine code for functions, it treats global variables as constants to ensure type stability.

 Numba for Vectorization
 --------------------------

-Numba can also be used to create custom :ref:`ufuncs <ufuncs>` with the `@vectorize <http://numba.pydata.org/numba-doc/dev/user/vectorize.html>`__ decorator
+Numba can also be used to create custom :ref:`ufuncs <ufuncs>` with the `@vectorize <http://numba.pydata.org/numba-doc/dev/user/vectorize.html>`__ decorator.

 To illustrate the advantage of using Numba to vectorize a function, we return to a maximization problem :ref:`discussed above <ufuncs>`